 About our products...

-Beeswax is a natural wax produced by honey bees.
-The bees form the wax into scales by wax-producing glands in the abdomen of the worker bees.
-Beeswax is used to create the hexagonal comb for storage of brood, pollen > bee bread, and nectar > honey.
-Beeswax is also used to cap (close off) brood cells, honey cells, and queen cells.
+Our honey bees use their wax-producing glands in the abdomen to form the wax into scales, which they then use to create the hexagonal comb for storage of brood, pollen, bee bread, and honey.
+Beeswax is also used to cap brood cells, honey cells, and queen cells.

-We collect beeswax during the honey extracting process from the wax capping, any damaged comb from the extracting equipment, and every few years from the beehive frames to keep the reused comb within a hive in good condition.
-We render (melt down and filter) the combination of beeswax to purify it from any remnant honey and impurities.
+We take great care to collect beeswax during the honey extracting process, ensuring that we are not harming the hive's ability to function properly.
+We gather beeswax from the wax capping, any damaged comb from the extracting equipment, and every few years from the beehive frames to keep the reused comb within a hive in good condition.
+Once collected, we render (melt down and filter) the combination of beeswax to purify it from any remnant honey and impurities.
 The end result is a fine filtered beeswax with many applications and practical uses.

 Honey Bee Stock

-The domestication of bees is shown in Egyptian art from around 4,500 years ago.
-Honey bees were originally imported into North America from Europe in the 17th century, now widely used to help pollinate many crops like fruits and nuts, and commercial produce honey.
-Bee stock is a term commonly used identifying honey bees as livestock.
-Similar to other commercially raised livestock (cattle, sheep, horses, goats, etc.) honey bees are reared and bred commercially for specific characteristics and traits.
+The domestication of bees can be traced back to ancient Egyptian art from around 4,500 years ago.
+Fast forward to the 17th century, honey bees were imported to North America from Europe and are now widely utilized to pollinate many crops, such as fruits and nuts, and to produce commercial honey.
+Like other commercially raised livestock such as cattle, sheep, horses, and goats, honey bees are reared and bred commercially for specific characteristics and traits.